husmen/website/content/home/experience.md

   date_end = ""
   description = """As an intern at the Image Processing Laboratory, I helped with and contributed to ongoing research on the following subjects:

-  * AnalysingComputerVision for Autonomous Driving Vehicles.
+  * Computer Vision for Autonomous Driving Vehicles.
-  * ImageClassification and Analysis.
+  * Image Classification and Analysis.
   """

 # [[experience]]